How to Get Medicaid ReimbursementApril 20, 2018 in

 Medicaid Telemedicine Reimbursement

-Medicaid reimbursement for telemedicine can vary widely from state-to-state.
+Wondering how to get a Medicaid reimbursement for telemedicine?
+The process can vary widely from state-to-state.

 Here’s a quick summary of the overall trends, and tips to navigate your own state’s Medicaid policies.